1Lap/viewer/tools/README_TRACK_MAP_GENERATOR.md

 ### Fast QA via browser preview (new)

 Before touching the CLI you can open `admin/track-map-preview.html` in your browser, drag the calibration CSVs in, tag them (left/right/centre), and tune the sample count + smoothing.
 The preview page plots the raw laps vs the generated edges, lets you download the JSON, or seeds the SPA via localStorage (`Open in viewer`) so you can validate the overlay instantly without copying files into `assets/trackmaps/`.
+New width-clamp + guardrail controls ensure the generated limits never escape the raw laps, even when you only recorded left/right passes.

 ## Prerequisites